How quickly did TechInsights migrate its content to Hygraph?

 Manual, Static, and Duplicative Processes

 Content creation involved manual steps, such as copying data into Excel and pasting screenshots into PDFs.
 This resulted in static content that required manual updates across multiple versions if a detail changed.
-"If we find something as innocuous as a typo in the executive summary, we now have four or five places that we have to go and change it," Hussein highlighted the inefficiency.
+"If we found something as innocuous as a typo in the executive summary, we had four or five places that we have to go and change it," Hussein highlighted the inefficiency.

 Inconsistent Metadata and System Heterogeneity: